Der perfekte Elevator Pitch

 Always focus on the added value of your service.
 Put yourself in the shoes of a potential customer and think about what they would gain from working with you.
 Think clearly in terms of benefits and not features!

-By focusing on the benefits of your service, you automatically arouse the interest of your target group.
-The right people are attracted and the wrong ones are blocked!
-Ideally, you will receive fewer inquiries - but those with more potential.
+By focussing on the benefits of your service, you automatically arouse the interest of your target group.
+The right people will be attracted and the wrong ones blocked!
+Ideally, you will receive fewer enquiries – but those with more potential.

 Subline: Pitch your USP and the added value of your result to your target group